 The Login As User button under the profile picture, will take you to the API Explorer page and automatically authenticate you as the current user.
 This makes debugging API calls as a specific user very easy to do.

 The next section, Account Information, contains some key information about the User.
 If Is Tester is enabled many of these fields can be edited.

 Below that is the Account Details section which displays a summary of the User’s currencies and stats.

 The Annotations section allows you to flag the user for easier locating in the future.
 You can also add notes to refer to at a later time.
 After you’re done adding notes be sure to click the Save Notes button.
 If you want to discard your notes click the Delete Notes button.

-The final section is Credentials.
+The next section is the Credentials.
 From here you can see all the User’s attached Identities including the Authentication Type and the corresponding ID.
-The Devices column shows which devices that Identity has been used to authenticate on.

 The final section is the Device Tokens (only shows up when you registered a notification device to this user).
 At the bottom of this section are two more buttons.
 Send Notification allows you to send a custom push notification message to all the User’s registered notification methods.
 Reset Device Tokens allows you to delete all the registered device tokens.